r-dent/LocalizationSync/README.md

 Create a `data_sync.config.json` in your project and populate it with the contents of the [example config](data_sync.config.json).
 Replace the `sheetId` with your own.
 You can modify the other settings to fit the needs of your project.

-Then open a terminal at your project path and run `python3 Sources/data_sync.py`.
+Then open a terminal at your project path and run `l10n_sync`.
 Look for your newly created resource files.

+You can also copy [data_sync.py](Sources/data_sync.py) to your project and then run `python3 data_sync.py` when your config file is ready.

 ## Example